geokai/flow_test_2/README.md

 $ git branch -d release-1.2\
 _Deleted branch 'release-1.2'_

-Graph log mode can be used to display branching.\
 The recursive merge mode is used to maintain a historical record of feature and release branches.